Skip to content

 End of If

-2 rows condition syntax together with If-Else may be used to mimic a switch statement:
+The 2-row condition syntax, together with If-Else, can be used to mimic a switch statement:

 IfElse_Switch